 The initial data import of inventory and contacts for new customers is a complimentary service.
 All subsequent import requests and jobs are performed at a cost of $80 USD per occurrence.
 For more information, contact firstname.lastname@example.org

-Flex offers a data import service for a board variety of scenarios, and we currently have the ability to batch import contact records as well as inventory records.
+Flex offers a data import service for a broad variety of scenarios, and we currently have the ability to batch import contact records as well as inventory records.
 Currently this service is not self-serve, and is performed by the Support team.

 If you are coming to Flex from another rental management system, Flex Support may be able to assist you with translating your existing inventory into Flex.
 Contact Support@FlexRentalSolutions.com for more information.